How much sleep do babies need?

 Sleep and baby’s development

-Infants in the womb spend 16-20 hrs per day asleep.
-From zero to six weeks, a baby’s sleep cycles are far shorter than yours.
-He or she will spend more time in rapid eye movement (REM) sleep, which is a light and easily disturbed state.
+Between 0-6 weeks, a baby’s sleep cycles are short, far shorter than yours.
+They will spend more time in REM sleep, which is a light and easily disturbed state.
 You’ll recognize it by the cute twitching, the smile, and the eye fluttering.
 REM sleep is necessary for the changes taking place in the baby’s brain.
-Marcos Frank, Professor of Medical Sciences at Washington State University, Marcos Frank, found that REM sleep helps growing brains adjust the strength or number of their neuronal connections to match the input they receive from their environment.
+Marcos Frank, Professor of Medical Sciences at Washington State University found that REM sleep helps growing brains adjust the strength or number of their neuronal connections to match the input they receive from their environment.
 He further said that young brains, including those of human children, go through critical periods of plasticity – or remodeling – when vision, speech, language, motor skills, social skills, and other higher cognitive functions are developed.
-Effectively, REM sleep is when the baby’s development takes place.
+What this means is that REM sleep is when the baby’s development takes place.

-While children sleep, a growth hormone called ‘somatotrophin’ is dispersed through the pituitary gland.
-Although this hormone is released throughout the day, approximately 80% of it is released soon after a child or adolescent is in the Non-REM stage of sleep.
-So if a child does not reach the optimum levels of both REM and non-REM sleep requirements at night, it can subsequently inhibit their physical development is inhibited.
+During sleep, somatotrophin, a growth hormone is dispersed through the pituitary gland.
+Although this hormone is released throughout the day, nearly 80% of it is released during the non-REM stage of sleep.
+So if a child does not reach the optimum levels of both REM and non-REM sleep requirements at night, their physical development is inhibited.
 Of all the factors that affect baby development, sleep is probably on top of the list.

 There’s no magical number to this – some babies may start to sleep for longer stretches (6-8 hours) as early as eight weeks while others may take as much as a year to get here.
 The majority fall somewhere between these extremes – at around six months.
-Between six and eight weeks, your baby will probably sleep for shorter spells during the day, and longer periods at night.
-However, he'll still wake up to feed– that means more deep non-REM sleep, and less light (REM) sleep.
+Between six and eight weeks, a baby will probably sleep for shorter spells during the day, and longer stretches at night.
+However, they’ll still wake up to feed– that means more deep (non-REM) sleep, and less light (REM) sleep.

 If your aim is to get junior to sleep through the night, encouraging clear habits from the start will help!